nbicocchi/product-service-ci-cd/README.md

 ## Repository fork and setup

-> [!NOTE]
-> Do **not** modify secrets or push changes directly to this repository.
-Fork it to run experiments safely.

-If you want to test the `deploy-JAR` workflow and the `deploy-docker` workflow you need an AWS EC2 instance (a virtual machine with a public IP address).
+To test automated workflows you need an AWS EC2 instance (a virtual machine with a public IP address).
 You can create an AWS EC2 instance in two ways:

 * **Manually** using the AWS console.
 Follow [this guide](./docs/ec2-manual-setup.md).
 * **Automatically** using Terraform files via `infrastructure provisioning` workflow.
 Follow [this guide](./docs/ec2-terraform-setup.md).

 ## About workflows